RecruitGo

 Reading time

-With the popularity of remote work, many companies are exploring global talent pools in Southeast Asia.
-One of the most popular destinations for hiring remote workers is Thailand.
+Part of the benefits of hiring remote staff in Thailand is cost.
 Even for skilled professionals, hiring in Thailand costs lower than any market from the West.
 For example, hiring a senior software developer in Thailand can cost USD ~$36,000-$54,000 annually, compared to USD $100,000-$150,000 for the same role in the U.S.

 The national average salary in Thailand is approximately THB 1,160,900 (USD 35,623.65) per year or THB 96,700 (USD 2,977.36) per month.
 Nevertheless, salaries can vary depending on industry, location, and experience level.
-For instance, salaries in Bangkok are generally higher compared to provincial areas.
+For instance, salaries in Bangkok are generally higher compared to provincial areas like Chiang Mai and Chonburi, which are 15% to 25% lower.
 Furthermore, sectors like technology, finance, and multinational corporations tend to offer salaries above the national average.

 Payroll Components for Employees in Thailand